-

 How do I file a complaint?

-• Pet owners must provide proper food, water, and adequate shelter for animals at all times.
+• Pet owners must provide proper food, water, and adequate shelter for animals at-all-times.

-• The animal must be fed at least once every twenty-four (24) hours and have clean, fresh, drinkable water available at all times.
+• The animal must be fed at least once every twenty-four (24) hours and have clean, fresh, drinkable water available at-all-times.

 • Shelter must be a structure that is adequate to provide protection from the weather and keeps the animal dry and well maintained.